The History Of The Church - The Lord's Church

 The church (the kingdom) is now open to everyone.
 Once Peter opened the doors to the church, they remained open.

-As we have learned thus far, the Bible teaches us that the church belongs to Christ, and there is no other church to which the saved can belong.
-There is only one church, which is the body of Christ… one body, and one Spirit… and Christ is the head of the church.
+As we have learned thus far, the Bible teaches that the church belongs to Christ and that the saved cannot belong to any other church.
+There is only one church, the body of Christ… one body and one Spirit… and Christ is the head of the church.

 Ephesians 4:4 There is one body and one Spirit, just as also you were called in one hope of your calling;